Gerardus Mercator: Duisburg, 1552–1594

-As soon as the map of Britain was published, Mercator was invited to undertake the surveying and mapping of Lorraine (Lotharingia).
+As soon as the 1564 map of Britain was published, Mercator was invited to undertake the surveying and mapping of Lorraine (Lotharingia).
 This was a new venture for him in the sense that never before had he collected the raw data for a new regional map.
 He was then 52, already an old man by the norms of that century, and he may well have had reservations about the undertaking.
-Accompanied by his son Bartholemew, Mercator meticulously triangulated his way around the forests, hills and steep-sided valleys of Lorraine, difficult terrain as different from the Low Countries as anything could be.
-He never committed anything to paper, but he may have confided in his friend Ghim, who would later write: "The journey through Lorraine gravely imperiled his life and so weakened him that he came very near to a serious breakdown and mental derangement as a result of his terrifying experiences."
+Accompanied by his son Bartholemew, Mercator meticulously triangulated his way around the forests, hills and steep-sided valleys of Lorraine, difficult terrain and as different from the Low Countries as anything could be.
+He never committed anything to paper, but he may have confided in his friend Ghim, who later wrote: "The journey through Lorraine gravely imperiled his life and so weakened him that he came very near to a serious breakdown and mental derangement as a result of his terrifying experiences."
 Mercator returned home to convalesce, leaving Bartholemew to complete the survey.
-No map was published at the time, but Mercator did provide a single drawn copy for the Duke and later he would incorporate this map into his atlas.
+No map was published at the time, but Mercator did provide a single drawn copy for the Duke and later he incorporated this map into his atlas.

 Chronologia title page (Note: For the title see Mercator 1569.
 The text over the illustration is in via virtuti nulla est via, meaning no way is impassable to virtue (Ovid).)

-The trip to Lorraine in 1564 was a setback for his health, but he soon recovered and embarked on his greatest project yet, a project which would extend far beyond his cartographic interests.
-The first element was the Chronologia, a list of all significant events since the beginning of the world compiled from his literal reading of the Bible and no less than 123 other authors of genealogies and histories of every empire that had ever existed.
+The trip to Lorraine in 1564 was a setback for his health, but he soon recovered and embarked on his greatest project yet, a project which extended far beyond his cartographic interests.
+The first element was the Chronologia, a list of all significant events since the beginning of the world compiled from his literal reading of the Bible and no less than 123 other authors of genealogies and histories of every empire known to have existed.
 Mercator was the first to link historical dates of solar and lunar eclipses to Julian dates calculated mathematically from his knowledge of the motions of the sun, moon and Earth.
 He then fixed the dates of other events in Babylonian, Greek, Hebrew and Roman calendars relative to the eclipses that they recorded.
-The time origin was fixed from the genealogies of the Bible as 3,965 years before the birth of Christ.
-This huge volume (400 pages) was greeted with acclaim by scholars throughout Europe and Mercator himself considered it to be his greatest achievement up to that time.
-On the other hand, the Catholic Church placed the work on the Index Librorum Prohibitorum (List of Prohibited Books) because Mercator included the deeds of Martin Luther.
-Had he published such a work in Louvain, he would again be laying himself open to charges of heresy.
+He fixed his origin of time using the genealogies of the Bible, from which he calculated 3,965 years before the birth of Christ.
+This 400-page volume was greeted with acclaim by scholars throughout Europe and Mercator himself considered it his greatest achievement up to that time.
+On the other hand, the Catholic Church placed the work on the Index Librorum Prohibitorum (List of Prohibited Books) because Mercator included the deeds of Martin Luther in its timeline.
+Had he published such a work in Louvain, it would have laid him open to new charges of heresy.